aws-samples/iam-identity-center-team/docs/docs/guides/admin.md

 <source src="https://d3f99z5n3ls8r1.cloudfront.net/videos/admin_guides/admin_settings.mov">
 </video>

-## Invalidate OU account cache
+## OU account cache management

-TEAM caches AWS accounts for organizational units (OUs) to improve performance when loading eligibility policies.
-The cache automatically refreshes when AWS Organizations detects account changes.
-If needed, administrators can manually clear the cache for specific OUs.
+Due to limits on AWS Organizations APIs TEAM caches the mapping of accounts to organizational units (OUs) to improve performance when loading the list of accounts that a user can request access for.
+This section explains how to manage the cache behavior and manually invalidate cache entries when needed.

+### Cache behavior feature flag

+Administrators can control whether TEAM uses cached OU account data or queries AWS Organizations API directly:

 1. Log into the application as TEAM admin.
 2. In the left-hand menu go to *Administration* &rarr; *Settings*.
+3. Choose **Edit** to modify settings.
+4. Scroll to the **OU account cache** toggle.
+5. Toggle the setting:
+   - **Enabled (cached)** - Uses cached OU account data for faster loading.
+Cache entries expire after 1 week by default (configurable via `CACHE_TTL` deployment parameter).
+   - **Disabled (direct API)** - Queries AWS Organizations API directly.
+May be slower and subject to API throttling in large organizations where eligibility is mapped to OUs.
+6. Choose **Submit** to save changes.

+> **Note:** The cache is enabled by default.

+### Manual cache invalidation

+If accounts are moved between OUs or organizational structure changes, administrators can manually clear the cache for specific OUs:

+1. Log into the application as TEAM admin.
+2. In the left-hand menu go to *Administration* &rarr; *Settings*.
-3. Scroll to the **OU Account Cache** section.
+3. Scroll to the **OU Cache Management** section.
-4. Select one or more OUs from the dropdown.
+4. Enter one or more OU IDs in the text box (one per line or comma-separated).
-5. Click *Invalidate Cache*.
+   - OU IDs have the format: `ou-xxxx-xxxxxxxx`
+   - Example: `ou-1234-12345678`
+5. Choose **Invalidate Cache**.
    > The cache will be repopulated automatically the next time those OUs are accessed.

+> **Tip:** You can find OU IDs in the AWS Organizations console or by using the AWS CLI command: `aws organizations list-organizational-units-for-parent --parent-id <root-or-parent-ou-id>`